 In addition to a campus of great beauty, Lafayette offers a well-equipped physical plant.
-Its programs are supported by a library with more than 545,000 volumes and an extensive array of electronic resources; modern computer facilities and laboratories accessible to students; thriving centers for the performing and visual arts; a large College center for dining and other communal activities; an athletic complex compatible with its intercollegiate Patriot League commitment and its extensive intramural and recreational program; two chapels serving a variety of religious commitments; and a variety of residential options for students.
+The College's programs are supported by an expansive library with an extensive array of electronic and internet-based resources; modern computer facilities and laboratories accessible to students; thriving centers for the performing and visual arts; a large College center for dining and other communal activities; an athletic complex compatible with the College's intercollegiate Patriot League commitment and an extensive intramural and recreational program; two chapels serving a diverse range of religious communities; and a variety of residential options for students.